 Geoffrey Chaucer was a keen observer of human nature.
-He knew human psyche before it became branch of science.
+He knew the human psyche before it became branch of science.
 “The Prologue to the Canterbury Tales” is remarkable example of it.
 He sketches numerous characters in this book.
 Every character shows Chaucer’s exceptional art of characterization.
 He creates realistic characters and paints every character with minute details.
 In fact, he is famous because of two reasons; firstly, he is a realist and secondly Chaucer’s art of characterization is incredible.
 He combines both these elements through which he creates real characters.
 We believe in his stories due to the reason that they they seem real to us.

 “Prologue to the Canterbury Tales” contains many wonderful characters.
 Due to marvelous art of characterization, it is called gallery of different occupations of Chaucer’s era.
 However, it is wrong to say that this gallery contains just pictures of different human beings; instead we see his characters, talking, laughing and cracking jokes in the way to Canterbury.
 We feel them and listen carefully their stories.
 Hardly, we see any poet or writer who has such wonderful power of painting human nature.
 It is, therefore, no one could surpass him in characterization.
-He may be the first poet of English literature but he is the best in creating living beings through speech and actions.
+He may be the first poet of English literature but he is the best at creating living beings through speech and actions.

 Order of Chaucer’s Art of Characterization: